GET ORDAINED

 (From the full sample wedding script: Fall Wedding Ceremony Script with Reading From "Harvest Moon"

-• Rings Exchange
+• Wedding Ring Exchange

 Part Four: The couple exchanges their wedding rings, sometimes this is combined with the vows.